omril321/angularjs-directive-renderer/README.md

 If not specified, the global variable `document` will be used.
 It is expected that `angular` will be defined on the page, and that an `ng-app` will exist somewhere on this page.
 4. `templateToCompile` - Specify the template which will render the tested directive instance (don't forget the injected properties, that should match the data from step 2).
-5. `injectedScope` (Optional) - specify the scope properties which will be passed to the scope of the created directive instance (data is copied, and then injected by `$compile` service).
+5. `injectedScopeProperties` (Optional) - specify the scope properties which will be passed to the scope of the created directive instance (data is copied, and then injected by `$compile` service).
 Default value is an empty object (`{}`)
 6. Interact with the returned element, as test it as you wish.